nathanmathewv/Aerial-Image-Segmentation-PE/README.md

 ### 5. U-Net with ECBA Attention

-Augments the standard U-Net with Efficient Channel and Batch Attention modules, enabling the model to focus on more informative features and improving segmentation performance.([eshansurendra.github.io][1])
+Augments the standard U-Net with Efficient Channel and Batch Attention modules, enabling the model to focus on more informative features and improving segmentation performance.

 ## Dataset

 The models are trained and evaluated on satellite imagery datasets annotated for building and road segmentation.
-Specific dataset details, including sources and preprocessing steps, are provided within each model's directory.([eshansurendra.github.io][1])
+Specific dataset details, including sources and preprocessing steps, are provided within each model's directory.

 ## Getting Started